cosmos/ibc/spec/app/ics-721-nft-transfer/README.md

 #### Port & channel setup

-The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialised) to bind to the appropriate port and create an escrow address (owned by the module).
+The `setup` function must be called exactly once when the module is created (perhaps when the blockchain itself is initialised) to bind to the appropriate port (owned by the module).

 ```typescript
 function setup() {